-&lt;sup>1 Decision No. C19-0892 at ¶ 15 p.
+&lt;sup>1 Decision No. C19-0898 at ¶ 15 p.
 6.

-&lt;sup>2 See Application at pp. 40 and 41.
+&lt;sup>2 See Application at pp. 39 and 40.

 Analysis as specified in Circular No. A94.
-CPRR's GradeDec.net calculations show the number of total predicted accidents at the subject crossing with crossbucks and yield signs at 0.05186 total accidents per year.
+CPRR's GradeDec.net calculations show the number of total predicted accidents at the subject crossing with crossbucks and yield signs at 0.00936 total accidents per year.
 This analysis indicates that the severity/hazard index shows no justification to install active warning at this location versus passive warning.
-Additionally, active warning would create additional targets for copper and steel theft, which a passive warning sign would not.
+Additionally, CPRR notes that signal vandalism and theft are a problem in this remote area, so installation of active warning would create additional targets for copper and steel theft, which a passive warning sign would not.